-We use GOTS organic certified wool as a fire retardant in our Green and Latex mattresses.
+We use GOTS organic certified wool as a fire retardant in our Luxury Plush, Green, and Latex mattresses.

 Wool is often used as a fire retardant because it is commonly considered non-flammable in its natural state.
 Testing over many years has confirmed that the high keratin protein and moisture content of the fabric make it naturally resistant to burning.
 It is difficult to set alight under most conditions, and burns only weakly, forming a cold char, which tends to extinguish burning.
 Tests have shown wool to be among the safest of bedding materials.